2023–2024 Academic Year

 - Non-Resident — $41,500

-The generous non-resident scholarship tuition rate program was established to attract talented and capable candidates from across the United States to Columbia and to the School of Law.
+The generous non-resident scholarship tuition rate program was established to attract talented and capable candidates from across the United States to Columbia and to the USC Joseph F. Rice School of Law.
 An admitted candidate will be evaluated for the non-resident scholar rate as soon as possible following the offer of admission.
-The resident and nonresident with scholar rates for 2022-2023 reflect a decision by the Board of Trustees to freeze these rates.
-In October 2021, the Board of Trustees approved the reduction of the non-resident rate from $55,480 to $41,500 beginning in the 2022-2023 academic year.
+The resident and nonresident with scholar rates for 2023-2024 reflect a decision by the Board of Trustees to freeze these rates.

 Additional average expenses have been estimated as follows.
 Please note that the following is only an estimate used to establish the maximum amount of financial aid you may receive.
 As such, your cost of attendance may vary from what is estimated below.

-A one-time budget allowance of up to $2000 is available to law students for the purchase of a personal computer that meets the School of Law's minimum specifications.
+A one-time budget allowance of up to $2000 is available to law students for the purchase of a personal computer that meets the Joseph F. Rice School of Law's minimum specifications.

 Students who wish to add the cost of a personal computer to their loan funds should schedule an appointment with a counselor in the University's Office of Financial Aid and Scholarships, 1244 Blossom Street, Columbia SC 29208, by calling 803-777-8134.
 Bring the invoice or receipts for your computer purchase with you to the appointment.